evrythng/scanthng.js/README.md

 ###Dependencies

-`scanthng.js` is a module of [`evrythng.js`](https://github.com/evrythng/evrythng-js-sdk), our main Javascript SDK.
+`scanthng.js` is a module of [`evrythng.js`](https://github.com/evrythng/evrythng.js), our main Javascript SDK.

 ###Adding link to script

 To add `scanthng.js` to your project, you can just use our CDN to serve the file by using a script tag like this:

-    <script src='//d10ka0m22z5ju5.cloudfront.net/toolkit/scanthng/scanthng-2.0.0.js'></script>
+    <script src='//d10ka0m22z5ju5.cloudfront.net/toolkit/scanthng/scanthng-2.0.1.js'></script>

-**Note**: For scanthing.js to work, you must load `evrythng.js` first.
+**Note**: For `scanthng.js` to work, you must load `evrythng.js` first.

 ###Installing as [Bower component](http://bower.io)

 If you're using Bower in your project, simply run

-    bower install scanthng.js
+    bower install scanthng

 `Scanthng.js` (and `evrythng.js` if it's not installed yet) will be downloaded and installed in your project's components folder.
 Now add it to your project:

-    <script src="bower_components/scanthng.js/scanthng.js"></script>
+    <script src="bower_components/scanthng/scanthng.js"></script>

 **Note**: Remember to load `evrythng.js` first!

 ##Basic usage

 Triggering an identification action is a two-step process.
-First of all, we instanciate an App with `evrythng.js` like this:
+First of all, we instantiate an App with `evrythng.js` like this:

     var app = new EVT.App(APP-KEY-HERE);

-then, we initialize a ScanThng instance:
+then, we initialise a ScanThng instance:

     var st = new EVT.ScanThng(app);